andychen97/final-project/README.md

 A dynamic web application for food lovers to find and review restaurants.

 I wanted to build this project to put my limits to the test.
-Prior to starting the project, I have spent approximately 4 months learning (but not limited to) HTML, CSS, JavaScript (ES5/ES6), Node, Express, PostgreSQL and React.
+Prior to starting the project, I have spent approximately 4 months learning (but not limited to) HTML, CSS, JavaScript (ES5/ES6), Node.js, Express, PostgreSQL and React.
 This was my first full stack web application where I incororated all of my past knowledge and built something awesome!
 I used Amazon S3 to file upload cloud storage and depoloyed using Heroku.

 Check out my project! https://lfz-food-finder.herokuapp.com/